-Breasts are less sexualized in most African societies where women go topless.
-In most societies breasts are exploited in advertising and in pornography.
+Breasts are less sexualized in most African traditional societies where women go topless.
+In most other societies breasts are exploited in advertising and in pornography.

 The Sexualisation of Breasts

 |Isis breastfeeding young Horus|

 Female breasts wield amazing power in some societies.
 Curvy women have leveraged the power of their breasts to manipulate even the most able, self-controlled.
 Empires have fallen, wills revised, millions of magazines and bras sold, and Super Bowl audiences scandalized.

 Breasts in the US are big business, because sex sells.
 Women’s breasts are everywhere on television, at the movies, in magazines, and on billboards.
 The addictive and harmful nature of porn is likely another reason why women’s breasts have become sexualized.

 According to the National Geographic Society’s official website, one of the magazine’s early milestones came when its publishers decided that from then on out, they would show native peoples as they were, including when photographed nude.